EXTERIOR WARNING SIGNS

 What Could Happen if I Don't Paint?

-We know painting the exterior costs more than simply changing the colour of a room.
+We know painting the exterior costs more than merely changing the colour of a room.
 For that reason, it makes sense to delay as long as possible—but beware that the consequences of waiting longer than you should often cost more than preventative upkeep.
 Potential repercussions of waiting too long to paint can include:

 MOULD AND MILDEW.
 Will grow and proliferate.
 Removing large quantities requires additional supplies and intensive work.
 For example, mildew requires an Oxygenated-Bleach additive to kill spores.
 In these cases, spraying with a garden hose will not work!
 Be sure to check behind vines or ivy that may have grown on the side of your house.
 These often create a humid environment that can cause mould or mildew...

 We know the warning signs and how to fix them.
-In addition to using top painting products, Intserv Painting understands how to fix minor wood rot, repair minor exterior renders, and we often include power washing as a preparation step for most home painting services (dependant age/condition of a building/structure).
+In addition to using top painting products, we understand how to fix minor wood rot, repair minor exterior renders.
+And we often include power washing as a preparation step for most home painting services (dependant age/condition of a building/structure).
 We are also very mindful that exterior painting is an investment.
 It's one of the reasons why we take the time to do the job right and are respectful while working at your home or commercial property.